openwallet-foundation/bifold-wallet/docs/wallet-attestation.md

 **IOS**

-Apple's DeviceCheck framework (including App Attest and key attestaion) is a key attestation mechanism with support for a block list that can reject compromised devices (proprietary signals).
+Apple's DeviceCheck framework (including App Attest and key attestation) is a key attestation mechanism with support for a block list that can reject compromised devices (proprietary signals).
 Documentation is here: https://developer.apple.com/documentation/devicecheck/establishing-your-app-s-integrity.

 Implementing the IOS device check requires a call to Apple servers (App Attest) from the mobile device which achieves the following:
    - Ensures the app is legitimate by matching App store records (Bundle ID)
-   - Checks a blocklist created via signals that Apple has access to.
+   - Checks a block list created via signals that Apple has access to.
 The most obvious being a phone reported stolen, but others exist including possibly some related to inferring that a phone is Jailbroken.
 The signals do not appear to be formally documented.

 The call to Apple Device Check is only required once.
 The result lives for the lifetime of the specific app version.
 Note that Apple may reject an attestation request if the Apple servers are too busy.
 The specifics on how the throttling is handled by Apple are not documented.
-The recommendation is to try again with an incremental backout period.
+The recommendation is to try again with an incremental back-out period.

 **Android**